webdetails/cdc/README.md

 * Allows to selectively clear cache of specific schemas / cubes / dimensions of mondrian cubes
 * Provides an API to clean the cache from the outside (eg: after running etl)
 * Provides a view over cluster status
-* Supports multiple pentaho servers using the same cluster (eg: stage and production)
 * Supports several memory configuration options